-Soft touch Finishing is a popular method of improving the exterior appearance of paper and rigid boxes.
-It is also used extensively for luxury packaging and marketing collateral such as product fact sheets, brochures, book covers, paper boxes, corrugated boxes and paper bags.
+Soft Touch Finishing is a popular method of improving the exterior appearance of paper and rigid boxes.
+Companies often use this finishing, quite extensively, for luxury packaging and marketing collateral such as product fact sheets, brochures, book covers, paper boxes, corrugated boxes, and paper bags.

 What is the Difference Between Soft-Touch Coating & Soft- Touch Lamination?

 Applying either a soft touch coating or a laminate film will achieve soft touch appearance.